virtadpt/exocortex-halo/README.md

 ## web_search_bot/
 A bot that periodically polls a REST API service implementing its message queue (exocortex_xmpp_bridge/) looking for search requests.
 It carries out those web search requests by relaying them to a copy of [Searx](https://github.com/asciimoo/searx), extracts the search results, and sends them to an arbitrary e-mail address.
 For a good while this bot had a list of search engines and ways to parse out links to responses but it got to be too big a hassle to maintain so I opted to make it compatible with the Searx API.
 This means that one can, in theory, point it any Searx instance out there and get useful results.

+## haloutils/
+During the refactoring process I've broken out a lot of common code into a couple of modules that reside in this directory to make it easier to maintain, extend, and generally not let it mutate out of control.
+If nothing else it'll help the other constructs keep a relatively sane architecture.
+You can take this to mena that I was up late at night copying-and-pasting code and knowing the whole time that it was a bad, bad, bad idea and I had to put a stop to it.